okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/overview/index.md

 ### Just-in-time Migration

-Until you are ready to use only Okta for authentication, your users can sign into Okta, and Okta will delegate authentication to your current Identity Provider.
+Until you are ready to use only Okta for authentication, your users can sign in to Okta, and Okta will delegate authentication to your current Identity Provider.
 Your current identity directories and Universal Directory may coexist as long as required.

 There are three strategies for user migration: